IContrevAware/diskcleanuplus/README.md

 ## Usage

-1. Download the script from releases
+1. Download the script from main tree.
-2. Find the script file `FullDiskCleanup.ps1`.
+2. Find the script file `diskcleanuplus.ps1`.
 3. Double-click the script **or** right-click → **Run with PowerShell**.
 4. If Windows blocks the script, you only need to allow scripts to run once:
    1. Right-click PowerShell → Run as Administrator